 We Are Ontario

-The Ontario Community Changemakers is open to any resident of Ontario aged 19-35.
+The Ontario Community Changemakers is open to any resident of Ontario aged 19 and over.

 Land Acknowledgement